sjtrauber/a2-DataVis-5ways/README.md

 - Excel
 - d3 `<- since the rest of the class uses this, we're requiring it`
 - Matplotlib
-- three.js `<- well, it's a 3d library. not really recommended, but could be "interesting"`
+- three.js `<- well, it's a 3d library. not really recommended, but could be interesting and fun`
-- p5js `<- good for playing around. not really a chart lib`
+- p5js `<- good for playing around. not really a chart lib but great for art and animation`
 - Tableau
 - Java 2d
 - GNUplot
-- Vega-lite <- `<- recently much better. look for the high level js implementations`
+- Vega-lite <- `<- very cool formal language for visualization. might be the future of the field.`
-- Flourish <- `<- popular last year`
+- Flourish <- `<- popular in recent years`
 - PowerBI
 - SPSS